sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ## ESP8266

 ### Firmware
 The ESP8266 devices will usually ship with [vendor firmware](http://bbs.espressif.com/).
 Follow the link to SDKs, find the latest ESP8266_NONOS_SDK version.
 There is a Windows specfic flashing tool, or you can use the [portable tool](https://github.com/themadinventor/esptool/).
-This firmware is recommended for mwp, as you can use it as a transparent UDP / serial bridge (but you can also use the [3rd party firmware](https://github.com/jeelabs/esp-link/releases) TCP bridge.
+This firmware is recommended for mwp, as you can use it as a transparent UDP / serial bridge (but you can also use the [3rd party firmware](https://github.com/jeelabs/esp-link/releases) TCP bridge).

-For ezgui it is necessary to use [3rd party firmware](https://github.com/jeelabs/esp-link/releases) that provides a a transparent TCP / serial bridge.
+For ezgui it is recommended to use [3rd party firmware](https://github.com/jeelabs/esp-link/releases) that provides a a transparent TCP / serial bridge.
 This firmware may also be used in mwp.

 ### Configuration

-Configuration of the TCP bridge is described in the ezgui [howto](http://ez-gui.com/manual/multiwii-clearflight-wifi-to-ezi-gui-how-to/).
+Configuration of the 3rd party TCP bridge is described in the ezgui [howto](http://ez-gui.com/manual/multiwii-clearflight-wifi-to-ezi-gui-how-to/).
 For mwp, this device would be defined as:
 ````
 tcp://host:port
 ````